VerifyTests/Verify/docs/mdsource/dates.source.md

 snippet: AddExtraDatetimeFormat

+## Inline Dates

+Strings containing inline dates can also be scrubbed.
+To enable this behavior, use:

+### Instance

+snippet: ScrubInlineDates

+### Fluent

+snippet: ScrubInlineDatesFluent

+### Globally

+snippet: ScrubInlineDatesGlobal

 ## Named Date and Times

 Specific date or times can be named.
 When any of those values are found, they will be matched with the corresponding name.